 This is why it’s important to look at the fees you pay and make sure they are competitive.

 It is also important to consider the credit cards you are using for purchases.
 Annual fees can rack up expenses, whereas rewards credit cards can offer important benefits—including saving on everything from airline travel to cash back for savings.

 “Cash management products are increasingly competitive, with many brokerages and banks offering free ATM withdrawals, no account fees, and other discounts,” observes Subramaniam.
 “It makes sense for consumers to shop around for good prices on these services.”

 Managing the risk of paying too much

-Diversification is sometimes described as investing’s only “free lunch," a way to reduce volatility without necessarily sacrificing returns.
-That’s not quite accurate: You can do the same by minimizing costs.
-Being mindful of fees and other expenses in your investment process can make a considerable difference in your overall return and your ability to meet financial goals.
+Diversification is sometimes described as the only “free lunch” in investing—a way to reduce volatility without necessarily sacrificing returns.
+However, this is not quite accurate: You can do the same by managing costs.
+Being mindful of fees and other expenses in your investment process can make a considerable difference in your overall return and in your ability to meet financial goals.

 “Investors have to weigh performance, service, and strategy along with cost when choosing products and services,” says Subramaniam.
-“But it makes sense to consider value—because anything you save on fees can be put to work on achieving your real goals.”
+“But it makes sense to consider value too—because anything you save on fees can be put to work in achieving your real goals.”

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917